-Give2Asia does not charge account set up fees or annual fund management fees for advised grantmaking, and we have no minimum activity requirements for donors or fiscal sponsorship partners.
+Give2Asia does not charge account set up fees for advised grantmaking or donor advised funds.
+We have no minimum activity requirements for donors or fiscal sponsorship partners.

 To learn more about pricing for your gift, request a complementary consultation with our international grantmaking team.

 Yes.
 In a country where relationships and face-to-face partnerships are key to success, Give2Asia’s 17-year history and in-country staff can help you engage in long-term program building and community partnerships.
 We were one of the first charitable organizations to officially register a China Representative Office when the ONGO law took effect in 2017, and as such partnership with Give2Asia is one of the simplest and most impactful ways of donating to organizations in mainland China.

 For a quick introduction to grantmaking into China, read our blog post on the topic.

 For a deeper dive into our China services, download our China Services booklet.